| PREVENT

 severe signs include vomiting, bloody diarrhea, painful abdominal

 distention, shivering, shock, and collapse.
+How should pets be protected

 from these poisons?
-Some very simple rules to follow are:
+Some very simple rules to follow are: • Properly dispose

 of and store all pesticide containers up and out of sight of your

-• Use cords or locking lids for garbage cans.
+pets.
+Make sure the lids are tight, the containers undamaged. • Use cords or locking lids for garbage cans.
 Put them in

 a heavy frame to prevent knock-down.